chengahtung/local-lode/README.md

 - Recommended: Install Python from [python.org](https://www.python.org/downloads/).
 - Alternative: Microsoft Store version (⚠️ may cause PATH issues on some systems).

-It uses **Streamlit** and a few external libraries that must be installed before running.
+It uses **FastAPI** for the backend and a modern **Vanilla JavaScript** frontend.
-> When launched, Local Lode opens a clean Streamlit dashboard where you can search your notes, ingest new files, and view retrieved content instantly.
+> When launched, Local Lode starts a local server and opens a clean, responsive dashboard where you can search your notes, ingest new files, and view retrieved content instantly.

-After setup, you may launch the app using **`local-lode(browser).bat`** or **`local-lode(app).bat`** in the main program folder. -- Browser used: Chrome
+You can launch the app using **`local-lode.bat`** in the main program folder for a one-click experience.

 ---